SanderSpies/WorldState.js/README.md

 Current version: pre 0.1

 DO NOT USE.
 Still getting everything ready for 0.1.
-The library features seem to be working for 0.1, however the wrappers and ReactWorldStateMixin still need extra work before I will call it a 0.1.
+The library + wrapper features seem to be working for 0.1, however the ReactWorldStateMixin still need extra work before I will call it a 0.1.

 Introduction
 ---